Gibberlings3/Skills-and-Abilities/README.md

 #### Update Existing HLAs

-Greater Whirlwind: Will now last for three rounds instead of one.
+**GREATER WHIRLWIND:** Will now last for three rounds instead of one.

+**RESIST MAGIC (Next Release):** This ability allows the warrior to temporarily tap a great inner strength and fight off the effects of malevolent magic.
+A warrior can use the Resist Magic ability to gain 40% Magic Resistance.
+The ability lasts for 1 round for every 2 levels of the warrior.

 (more in progress)